samsquire/ideas3/README.md

 There must be a way of getting the best of both worlds: an SQL database with the performance of a NoSQL database.
 I'd like to synchronize an SQL database with DynamoDB.

+# 79. Scaling Plan

+An PaaS that begins while the application is hosted on a single box and then scales out to load balancer boxes, database boxes -- all while being on the same platform.
+Can automatically determine when to scale based on rules.

 # Generating ideas

  * marketplace